 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability, and our future patents or the patents of our current and future licensors may not cover vonoprazan or any future product candidates or may be challenged in the courts or patent offices in the United States and abroad.
 We may be subject to a third party pre-issuance submission of prior art to the USPTO, or become involved in opposition, derivation, revocation, reexamination, post-grant review, or PGR, and inter partes review, or IPR, or other similar proceedings in the USPTO or foreign patent offices challenging our patent rights.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we or our predecessors and the patent examiner were unaware during prosecution.
 There is no assurance that all potentially relevant prior art relating to our in-licensed patents and patent applications has been found.
-There is also no assurance that there is not prior art of which we, our predecessors or licensors are aware, but which we do not believe affects the validity or enforceability of a claim in our in-licensed patents and patent applications, which may, nonetheless, ultimately be found to affect the validity or enforceability of a claim.
-An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate or render unenforceable, our patent rights, allow third parties to commercialize vonoprazan or any future product candidates and compete directly with us, without payment to us.
-It is possible that defects of form in the preparation or filing of our or our current and future licensors' patents or patent applications may exist, or may arise in the future, for example with respect to proper priority claims, inventorship, claim scope, or requests for patent term adjustments.
-If there are material defects in the form, preparation, prosecution, or enforcement of our future patents or future patent applications or our current and future licensors' patents or patent applications, such patents may be invalid and/or unenforceable, and such applications may never result in valid, enforceable patents.
+There is also no assurance that there is not prior art of which we, our predecessors or licensors are aware, but which we do not believe affects the validity or enforceability of a claim.
+An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate or render unenforceabile, our patent rights, allow third parties to commercialize vonoprazan or any future product candidates and compete directly with us, without payment to us.
+It is possible that defects of form in the preparation or filing of our or our current and future licensors' patent applications may exist, or may arise in the form, preparation, prosecution, or enforceabilit, claim scope, or requests for patent term adjustments.
+If there are material defects in the form, preparation, prosecution, or enforceable, and such applications, such patent smy be invalid and/or unenforceable, and such applications may never result in valid, enforceable patents.